Info & Frequently Asked Questions

 Can I bring my own food?

 Yes, absolutely.
-There will also be food available from a food tent on site.
+There will also be food available on site.
 There is a village store 2 minutes walk from the festival site as well as other food options close-by.

 Can I take photographs during the performances?